How to Manage a Host Firewall with CrowdStrike

 How are firewall rules incorporated into policies?

-Once the rule groups are created and enabled, they can be added to a firewall policy.
+Once the rule groups are created and enabled, they can be added to firewall policies that are defined per platform.
 Creating a new policy is much like creating a new rule group.
 Upon creating a new policy, there is an option to clone an existing policy or start with a blank slate.

 Once the policy created has been created, you can choose to assign rule groups to that policy.